micmejia/bible-dump/NKJV/2 Kings/2 Kgs 3.md

 And the king of Israel said, "Alas!
 For the Lord has called these three kings together to deliver them into the hand of Moab."

 ###### 11
-But Jehoshaphat said, "_Is there_ no prophet of the Lord here, that we may inquire of the Lord by him?"
-So one of the servants of the king of Israel answered and said, "Elisha the son of Shaphat _is_ here, who poured water on the hands of Elijah."
+But Jehoshaphat said, "Is there no prophet of the Lord here, that we may inquire of the Lord by him?"
+So one of the servants of the king of Israel answered and said, "Elisha the son of Shaphat is here, who poured water on the hands of Elijah."

 ###### 12
 And Jehoshaphat said, "The word of the Lord is with him."
 So the king of Israel and Jehoshaphat and the king of Edom went down to him.

 ###### 13
 Then Elisha said to the king of Israel, "What have I to do with you?
 Go to the prophets of your father and the prophets of your mother."
-But the king of Israel said to him, "No, for the Lord has called these three kings _together_ to deliver them into the hand of Moab."
+But the king of Israel said to him, "No, for the Lord has called these three kings together to deliver them into the hand of Moab."

 ###### 14
-And Elisha said, "_As_ the Lord of hosts lives, before whom I stand, surely were it not that I regard the presence of Jehoshaphat king of Judah, I would not look at you, nor see you.
+And Elisha said, "As the Lord of hosts lives, before whom I stand, surely were it not that I regard the presence of Jehoshaphat king of Judah, I would not look at you, nor see you.

 ###### 15
 But now bring me a musician."
 Then it happened, when the musician played, that the hand of the Lord came upon him.